Food, music, and great merchandise around every corner! Your favorite vendors have returned along with wonderful new ones.

 The Adler House Museum is located downtown at 2305 Main Street, at the corner of Baker and Main Street in the Baker Historic District.
 Constructed in 1889, the Italianate-style home was the residence of local entrepreneur and philanthropist, Leo Adler, for 94 years until his passing in 1993.

-Watch dozens of floats, walking units, and riders as they showcase this year's theme, "Friends In Gold Places"
+Watch dozens of floats, walking units, and riders as they showcase this year's theme, "Digging Baker County"

 The Gold Prospectors of Oregon are coming back to Baker City to take over Geiser Pollman Park for three days of historical fun!
 Come learn how to pan for gold and watch the 2021 Gold Panning Championships unfold on Grove Street between the Baker Heritage Museum and Geiser Pollman Park.
 Everyone is invited to learn the basics of Gold Panning and all necessary tools will be provided.